 Finding the Best Places to Retire Since 2006!

-Overview: Just outside of Charlotte in western North Carolina, Cornelius began as a cotton production center in the 1890s.
-It was, though, Duke Power's damming of the Catawba River in 1963 that began turning Cornelius into a Lake Norman resort.
+Just outside of Charlotte in western North Carolina, Cornelius began as a cotton production center in the 1890s.
+It was, though, Duke Power's damming of the Catawba River in 1963 and creation of sprawling Lake Norman that began turning Cornelius into a waterfront resort.

 The town really began to boom in the 1990s when developers discovered the area.
 Today, waterfront single family homes and condos dot the shoreline.
 Many properties are made of brick or are modern plantation-style with double decker porches.
 Residents enjoy 10 city-administered parks with nature trails and greenways, and the lake, which is often crowded, has eight boating access points.
 Fishermen spend time catching bluegill, yellow perch and striped largemouth bass.
 Downtown is attractive with red brick buildings, flower planters and street side parking.
 The Cornelius Art Center has art classes, and a Friday farmers' market has fresh produce.

 The beautiful Peninsula Club boasts an 18-hole golf course, and the city is home to the North Carolina Sailing and Rowing Center, the Lake Norman Yacht Club and the Peninsula Marina and Yacht Club.
 Blythe Landing Park features floating piers, a cafe and a beach.

 Cost of Living: 15% above the national average

 Median Home Price: $500,000

 Climate: This area has hot, humid summers with temperatures in the 80s and 90s and mild winters with temperatures in 40s, 50s, 60s.
 On average, 45 inches of rain fall each year.